neurobrko/SyncSuite/README.md

 - Run using script via CLI with options
 - Restart service(s) on remote machine after sync
-- Add files to path mapping dictionary with ability to find their counterparts on remote and group them in projects
+- Add files to path mapping dictionary with ability to find their counterparts on remote and group them in tasks
 - Script logs each days work in separate file.

 ## Components